meret-haeusler/DORIAN/README.md

 In Polarization-Free Damage Weighting, weights that are not a whole number are rounded to the next integer in the AD tag of the VCF file.
 </details>

+## Test data
+A guide to generate ancient DNA samples and scripts for running DORIAN and evaluation can be found [here](https://github.com/meret-haeusler/Supplementary_DORIAN_evaluation).